Frequently Asked Questions: Electric and Hydronic Floor Heating Systems by Devex SystemsDevex Systems

 With timber floors, it is essential that the relative humidity of the timber not be reduced to the point where shrinking or warping of the timber could become apparent.
 To avoid this, it is important to aware of the heat restrictions noted by your timber flooring manufacturer when using both electric and hydronic floor heating systems.
 Because timber floors do not conduct heat energy as efficiently as other floor coverings, you may require an additional heat source to reach the desired room temperature on particularly cold winter days.

-Can floor heating systems be installed in new construction and renovations?
+Question: Can floor heating systems be installed in new construction and renovations?

 Hydronic floor heating is best installed during the time of initial construction.
 It can also be installed during a renovation, but there are specific conditions that must be met.
 For example, finished floor heights will be raised considerably with hydronic floor heating, so this needs to be considered in advance of any renovation.
 Hydronic floor heating can be installed in either of the following systems, in-screed, in-slab, under wooden subfloors and under battened timber floors.